strawberry-graphql/strawberry-sqlalchemy/README.md

     pass
 ```

-Several examples to help you get started are provided in the `examples` directory.
+Examples to help you get started are provided in the `examples` directory.

 ## Limitations